Tizzz-555/100-days-of-code/log.md

 ### Day 34: December 7, Thursday

-**Today's Progress**: Learned about slots and how they allow dynamic content injection between components
+🔸 Learned about slots and how they allow dynamic content injection between components

-**Thoughts**: Vue can leave me scratching my head sometimes, but it' s always rewarding experimenting with it and understanding more of its intricacies
+🔸 Vue can leave me scratching my head sometimes, but it' s always rewarding experimenting with it and understanding more of its intricacies

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/824e9d7d3e137d7b1e8a274a1b9f7f4eb6652a47)